spectreconsole/spectre.console/docs/input/cli/commandApp.md

   `TypeRegistrar` is a custom class that implements [ITypeRegistrar](xref:T:Spectre.Console.Cli.ITypeRegistrar) and must be provided by the user.
 <?#/ Alert ?>

 There is a working [example of dependency injection](https://github.com/spectreconsole/examples/tree/main/examples/Cli/Injection) that uses `Microsoft.Extensions.DependencyInjection` as the container.
-Example implementations of `TypeRegistrar` and `TypeResolver` are provided, which you can copy and paste to your application for dependency injection.
+Example implementations of `ITypeRegistrar` and `ITypeResolver` are provided, which you can copy and paste to your application for dependency injection.

-Unit testing your `TypeRegistrar` and `TypeResolver` implementations is done using the utility `TypeRegistrarBaseTests` included in `Spectre.Console.Testing`.
+Unit testing your `ITypeRegistrar` and `ITypeResolver` implementations is done using the utility `TypeRegistrarBaseTests` included in `Spectre.Console.Testing`.
 Simply call `TypeRegistrarBaseTests.RunAllTests()` and expect no `TypeRegistrarBaseTests.TestFailedException` to be thrown.

 ## Interception
 Interceptors can be registered with the `TypeRegistrar` (or with a custom DI-Container).
 Alternatively, `CommandApp` also provides a `SetInterceptor` configuration.